How you can use PayPal to accept payments and pay your Shopify bill

 If PayPal is not automatically selected, open the drop down menu and select PayPal.
 Once your PayPal account is connected, you will pay your Shopify bill with your PayPal balance.

-Note: If you are located in the United States, then you cannot use PayPal to pay your Shopify bill.
-As of October 1, 2022, merchants in India cannot use PayPal as a payment method for paying Shopify bills.
+Note: As of October 2022, merchants in India cannot use PayPal as a payment method for paying Shopify bills.

 If you are experiencing any issues with paying your bill using your PayPal account, you can reach out to PayPal support for more information.